-Church Stretton is an attractive and old-fashioned market town at the foot of the Long Mynd.
+Church Stretton is an attractive, old-fashioned little town at the foot of the Long Mynd in the South Shropshire hills.
 An excellent base for walking holidays, the town has a railway station, a good selection of shops, and is the starting-point for many good walks.

 Church Stretton railway station is on the line between Shrewsbury and Craven Arms.
 Trains are run by Arriva Trains Wales.
 Most trains on this stretch of line are operating a Manchester-South Wales route.
 Ludlow is a fifteen-minute train journey away.
 As you can change onto this line at various stations, the best route will depend on your starting point and time of travel – search for up-to-date timetables at http://www.nationalrail.co.uk/.
 From London you can travel with a change at Crewe (a journey of approximately three hours).
 The station is very close to the heart of Church Stretton.